JuliaDiff/BlueStyle/julia/style-guide.md

 By default, Vim seems to guess that `.jl` files are written in Lisp.
 To ensure that Vim recognizes Julia files you can manually have it check for the `.jl` extension, but a better solution is to install [Julia-Vim](https://github.com/JuliaLang/julia-vim), which also includes proper syntax highlighting and a few cool other features.

+### Atom Settings

+Atom defaults preferred line length to 80 characters.
+We want that at 92 for julia.
+To change it, go Atom -> Preferences -> Find preferred line length and change it to 92.

 ## Code Formatting

 ### Method Definitions